-Load the Photoshop styles via file menu and open command or via the palette load and replace commands.
+Load the PS Styles via file menu and open command or via the palette load and replace commands.
 Access the layer effects via the style palette.
 Modify effects via layer dialog or scaling.
 Apply to text as well as images and layers.

 CS6 / CC - Install folder for the presets

 They can now be installed in the c drive 'user' appdata roaming Adobe / Adobe PS CC CS6 folder for the effects .. (for the PC anyway).
 Still, personally I prefer to just use the load / replace command to find the ASL files which I leave in various folders on my machine.
 Once loaded, the effects in the ASL file are then accessible via the palette and can be applied to layers, artworks as normal.